cleardusk/EmotionChallenge/readme.md

 ### For final evaluation

+### Citation
+If you use these models or code in your research, please cite:
+@inproceedings{guo2017multi,
+  title={Multi-modality Network with Visual and Geometrical Information for Micro Emotion Recognition}, author={Guo, Jianzhu and Zhou, Shuai and Wu, Jinlin and Wan, Jun and Zhu, Xiangyu and Lei, Zhen and Li, Stan Z}, booktitle={Automatic Face \& Gesture Recognition (FG 2017), 2017 12th IEEE International Conference on}, pages={814--819}, year={2017}, organization={IEEE}
+}

 #### Submission
 First, you should generate the crop and aligned data on test Chanllenge dataset.
 Just change to `crop_align` dir
 ```